grafana/grafana-operator/docs/docs/folder.md

 ## Subfolder into an already existing Folder

-With the arrival of Grafana 10, you can create a complete `Folder` hierarchie in Grafana.
+With the arrival of Grafana 10, you can create a complete `Folder` hierarchy in Grafana.
 To do this, you have two choices:

 * Use an existing GrafanaFolder CR as reference with the `parentFolderRef` field: